mc-cip/spec/format_spec.md

 An SHA256 checksum of the file.
 This may be used by launchers in order to verify download integrity.

-##### `rel` (optional)
+##### `rel`

 The relation of this file.
-This MUST be one of the following values:

-- `primary` - The primary file of this version.
-This is what launchers should download.
-- `source` - Source code of this version
-- `deobf` - Deobfuscation file for this version

-If this field is not present, the file should be assumed to be `primary`.
+Possible values for this field are available in **format_values.md**.
 The values of this field CAN be present in multiple files.
 For example, a version can have a file for both the Forge and Fabric modloaders, and both of those files can have the `rel` field set to `primary`.

 ##### `dependencies` (optional)

 This field MUST conform to the same specification as the Version's dependencies.
 BOTH a File and Version can have dependencies.

 It is RECOMMENDED to define Framework/Modloader dependencies as File Dependencies and NOT Version Dependencies.
 When downloading a file, launchers SHOULD pay attention to both the Version and FIle dependencies.

-##### `installationMethod`
+##### `installation`

 The installation method of this file.
-Valid options are:

-- `placeInDirectory` - This file must be placed in the directory specified in a separate `directory` field
-- `modsDirectory` - A shorthand for `placeInDirectory` with `"directory": "mods"` as it's very common
-- `jarMod` - This file is a Jar mod and must be added into minecraft.jar
-- `other`
+This MUST be stored as an object.
+The object MUST contain the field `method`.
+The possible value of `method` are defined in **format_values.md**.
+This object CAN also contain extra information, stored as a field in the root of the object.
+Information on the extra fields can also be found in **format_values.md**.

+The installation field CAN be present for BOTH version and file objects, similar to dependencies.
+The installation method in the file will override the installation method in the version if present.

+If the installation field is present in the Version, it is not required in the file.
+If it's NOT present in the version, it MUST be present for the file.
+The per-version installation field exists for Frameworks to avoid unnecessary fields and to be clearer about how a version should be installed.
+For an example Framework in the MCIP format, please view **format_example_fabric.md**.

 ##### `downloads`